EngKe/terrafom-kubernetes/README.md

 To start the system change directory to theProject and run the setup.sh file with './setup.sh'

-When you run setup.sh script, wget, virtualbox and vagrant started to install and with and the command 'vagrant up' runs, VM starts to set up the system
+When you run setup.sh script, wget, virtualbox and vagrant started to install and VM starts and set up the system.
 It may take time for the system to be ready.
+When the system ready, you will be logged vagrant VM automatically.

 Explanations for files: